MultiSafepay/docs/content/getting-started/getting-started-guide.md

 For help selecting an integration method, email <integration@multisafepay.com>

 ### Ready-made integrations
-MultiSafepay's integrations developed in-house require fewer development resources and let you start testing straight away.
-We have a wide range of plugins and apps to integrate with platforms like Magento, WooCommerce, Shopware, and Lightspeed.
+MultiSafepay's integrations, which we develop in house, require fewer development resources and let you start testing straight away.
+We have a wide range of plugins and apps available to integrate with platforms like Magento, WooCommerce, Shopware, and Lightspeed.

 **Full guidance:** [Ready-made integrations](/docs/our-integrations/)

 ### Self-made integrations
-Build your own integration, especially if you are developing a new ecommerce website or app.
-This generally requires more development resources, but lets you fully customize the look, feel, and functionality of your checkout experience.
+Alternatively, you can build your own integration, especially if you're developing a new ecommerce website or app.
+This generally requires more development resources, but lets you fully customize the look, feel, and functionality of your customers' experience.

 **Full guidance:** [Self-made integrations](/docs/self-made/)